The life of Rudolf Steiner

 From Anthroposophy

-Rudolf Steiner (1861-1925) was an influential incarnation of an important Individuality of Rudolf Steiner, closely related to the White Lodge and the Individuality of Christian Rosenkreutz in the Michael age starting in 1879.
+Rudolf Steiner (1861-1925) was an influential incarnation of the important Individuality of Rudolf Steiner, closely related to the White Lodge and the Individuality of Christian Rosenkreutz in the Michael age starting in 1879.
 See also Sources of spiritual science.

 His life touched and influenced many souls part of The Michaelic stream directly across Europe.
 His lifework provided the foundation for a worldwide movement of spiritual science or anthroposophy, that inspired millions of people across the world in the last century.